 The results of the quick experiments help you to decide what to work on.
-I did this with a client.
-They worked with educational technology.
+I did this with a client who worked with educational technology.
 We went into a classroom and we showed a variety of ideas and the team was able to hear the excitement and understand the response as to which of these ideas was most valuable.

 And so when he came to me, we started from scratch.
 We built some prototypes to test what people would see on this website.
 And I'll tell you what this website does.
 Imagine that you have a home project and you need a plumber or an electrician.
 While you have to go find somebody, you might be doing it online.
 A lot of people ask their friends or their family.
 The premise of this site was that you would ask your neighbours.
 And so how can you facilitate the asking of neighbours?
 Will you have to find them?
 What neighbourhood are you in?
 And we tested the interest in this idea and we tested how people could find out about it.
 And what we learned led us to create a very bare-bones, no-code website.

-We started with fake prototypes, quick experiments, moved to the next set of quick experiments, which was to use a Squarespace site with Google spreadsheets and to drive traffic to that site from Nextdoor and Facebook groups and you can imagine Squarespace plus Google Sheets is much cheaper than a $200,000 site custom.
-We'd learned about Nextdoor and Facebook as a large source of these plumber and electrician referrals from our customer interviews.
-When this site got too overloaded and we started to actually drive traffic we went on to a site using Webflow, another sort of more advanced no code tool.
+We started with fake prototypes and quick experiments.
+We then moved to the next set of quick experiments which was to use a Squarespace site with Google spreadsheets and to drive traffic to that site from Nextdoor and Facebook groups.
+As you can imagine Squarespace plus Google Sheets is much cheaper than a $200,000 site custom.
+When this site got too overloaded and we started to actually drive traffic we went on to a site using Webflow.

 Then he also decided to pivot his idea into a home service subscription service.
 So for plumber and electrician, whatever you needed, what about a monthly fee to have that taken care of?
 And so through these quick experiments, this entrepreneur was able to pivot and then grow his understanding of his market.
 And this was in a fraction of the time it took to build this other site that no traffic was going to.